Biancaa-R/ODR_ODD_tm4c123gxl/README.md

 ## Issues:
 ![image](https://github.com/user-attachments/assets/78617329-f100-431b-8a9c-7e19b9fbf8d2)
-1. The final predicted value when passing actual data always takes the class -0 , Not sure why , maybe the weights became too insignificant.
+1. The final predicted value when passing actual data mostly takes the class -0 , Not sure why , maybe the weights became too insignificant.
 (Irrespective of the number of training).
+2. Instead of 0.5 > -> 1 and 0.5 < -->0 ,more  moderation ,to reduce the threshold ?

-2. The original created dataset with float ---> caused a lot of errors:
+3. The original created dataset with float ---> caused a lot of errors:
    * Loading error with size different
    * couldnt segment the headers correctly
      > So I created a binerized version of the dataset. (with thresholding ,see modify.py)
+     > Converting the dataset to binary numbers of 0,1.
+   * Lesser number of epoches and lesser performance as the computation is on the edge.

   ### CODE FLOW:
-  1.  main code -> bnn_main.c
+  1.  main code -> bnn_main.c (Loads input from mnist saved as csv file.)
   2.  mnist_loader.c to load the image dataset.
   3.  bnn.c -> Initial implementation of bnn, without using the MNIST dataset.
+  4.  main.c implementation of bnn model in TM4C123G board ,which takes dataset for training and image input through uart and processes it.
+  5. Produces the output and prints the respective classes.

 * To implement the loading of weights to the board --> The current one works by training ON the board .
 Passing of input data through uart and training on it.